Beitin: Early history and archaeology

-Early Muslim period

-The church fell into ruin after the Islamic Rashidun army conquered the area.

-Crusader & Ayyubid periods

-The church was rebuilt by the Crusaders in the 12th century.
-During the Crusader period, the village was given as fief by Baldwin V of Jerusalem to the Church of the Holy Sepulchre.
-After the Crusaders were defeated by the Ayyubid forces of Saladin in 1187, the church was destroyed and the village was abandoned.
+Bethel was abandoned after the 1187 defeat of the Crusaders at the hands of Saladin and the ensuing destruction of Christian sites.
+It remained obscure and unmentioned by various sources from the 13th to the 19th century, including Yaqut, Mujir al-Din, and European travelers, likely indicating a state of ruin since the fall of the Crusader kingdom.

 Ottoman period

+Beitin was absent from Ottoman censuses of the 16th century.
+When visited by Robinson in 1838 and Schwartz before 1845, it still lay in ruins.
+However, by Guérin's visit in 1863, it had become inhabited, with its residents originating from the nearby Burqa.

-The region had been part of the Ottoman Empire since 1517 and after Beitin was reestablished, the village came under the administration of the Mutasarrif ("Governorate") of Jerusalem.
+After Beitin was reestablished, the village came under the administration of the Mutasarrif ("Governorate") of Jerusalem.
 In the early 19th century, people from Transjordan and other places migrated to Beitin and built a mosque near the site of the old church.

 In 1838 Edward Robinson noted Beitin as a place "in ruins or deserted," located immediately north of Jerusalem.